-Of the employees hired during the second quarter of the 2018 Fiscal Year, 72.92% were still employed with the County after one year, indicating that they had passed their probationary periods.
-For the second quarter of the 2019 Fiscal Year, the turnover rate for all non-temporary and non-seasonal employees of McHenry County was 0.77%.
+Of the employees hired during the third quarter of the 2018 Fiscal Year, 68% were still employed with the County after one year, indicating that they had passed their probationary periods.
+For the third quarter of the 2019 Fiscal Year, the turnover rate for all non-temporary and non-seasonal employees of McHenry County was 1.67%.
 McHenry County hopes to see an increase in the percentage of employees staying with the County past their probationary periods as this indicates that they are good recruits for their positions.
 At the same time, the County's goal is to see turnover decrease to show that the qualified employees recruited are staying with the County in the long-term.

 Why Is It Important?

 - Turnover is costly because it requires the County to pay for job advertisements, overtime, interview time, background checking, applicant testing and training investments.

 - It takes time for employees to ‘learn the ropes’ and become the best employees possible.